BentBrains/QRCodes/README.md

 QRCodeAX is an ActiveX Object for generating QR Codes in Windows Enviroment.
 It is based on yas78/QRCodeLibVBA.

-Follows the Google translated README.md from yas78/QRCodeLibVBA
+A Google translated README.md from yas78/QRCodeLibVBA follows:

-# QRCodeLibVBA
+## QRCodeLibVBA
 QRCodeLibVBA is a QR code generation library written in Excel VBA.
 Generate model 2 code symbols based on JIS X 0510.

-## Feature
+### Feature
 - It corresponds to numbers, alphanumeric characters, 8 bit bytes, and kanji mode
 - Can create split QR code
 - Can be saved to 1 bpp or 24 bpp BMP file (DIB)